Azure/batch-shipyard/docs/80-batch-shipyard-multi-instance-tasks.md

 To manually cleanup after multi-instance tasks, there are helper methods in the Batch Shipyard toolkit.
 These methods will aid in cleaning up compute nodes involved in multi-instance tasks if they are needed to be reused for additional jobs.
-Please refer to `cleanmijobs` and `delcleanmijobs` actions in the [Batch Shipyard Usage](20-batch-shipyard-usage.md) doc.
+Please refer to `jobs cmi` and `jobs cmi --delete` actions in the [Batch Shipyard Usage](20-batch-shipyard-usage.md) doc.

 ### Automation!